Valeron-T/restaverse/README.md

   - Making sure the Oauth token is always secure by encrypting it during transport from client to server or vice versa and the means of passing it to the server using headers.
   - Understanding how oauth works was key to overcoming it along with Google's Documentation, tutorials and even Stackoverflow.
 - As there was no access to Google's My Business API, there was a need to create a mock API that replicates responses that the original API would send.
+- To implement the actual API, we would have to have some way to test it.
+Even if we follow the docs, we cannot guarantee that there won't be any issues.

 ### Future Prospects
 - Features